MrOrtiz1988/git-branching-score-keeper-public/README.md

 # Git Branching Score Keeper

 This exercise is intended to help practice git branching.
-Start by **forking** this repository.
+Start by having one group member **fork** this repository.
+All group members will **clone** the forked repository.
 Create a **new feature branch** for each of the tasks listed below.
 You will only be making changes to the **index.html** and **styles.css** files. **Don't over think this assignment.
-These are all simple tasks.
+The focus is not on the tasks.
 The goal is to practice branching.**

 ## Task List